Azure/login/README.md

 # GitHub Action for Azure Login

 With the Azure login Action, you can automate your workflow to do an Azure login using [Azure service principal](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals) and run Azure CLI and Azure PowerShell scripts.
+You can leverage this action for the public or soverign clouds including Azure Government and Azure Stack Hub (using the `environment` parameter).

 By default, the action only logs in with the Azure CLI (using the `az login` command).
 To log in with the Az PowerShell module, set `enable-AzPSSession` to true.
 To login to Azure tenants without any subscriptions, set the optional parameter `allow-no-subscriptions` to true.

 This repository contains GitHub Action for [Azure Login](https://github.com/Azure/login/blob/master/action.yml).